riihikallio/VBA-content/VBA/Excel-VBA/articles/excel-tips-for-optimizing-performance-obstructions.md

 ### Use IFERROR function for unsorted data with missing values

-If you have to use exact match lookup on unsorted data, and you cannot be sure whether the lookup value exists, you often have to handle the #N/A that is returned if no match is found.
+If you must use exact match lookup on unsorted data, and you cannot be sure whether the lookup value exists, you often must handle the #N/A that is returned if no match is found.
 Beginning with Excel 2007, you can use the **IFERROR** function, which is both simple and fast.

 ```
   IF IFERROR(VLOOKUP(lookupval, table, 2 FALSE),0)